setotron/stocktracker/README.md

 * A SQL compatible database
 * A browser such as Chrome or Edge

-It is important to modify the POM to match your database connection.
+It is important to modify the "application.properties" to match your database connection.

 ```java
 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver